katelynautumn28/ddd-research-guide/content/2-lesson.md

 Shapiro penned this letter on November 7, 2002 in response to a petition signed by Barnard and Columbia community members calling on academic institutions to sanction Israel in response to increased violence in Israel-Palestine during a major uprising of Palestinians known as the Second Intifada.

 {% include figure.html img="BC05-22_Box199_Folder9.jpg" alt="Statement from Judith Shapiro on Divestment from Israel" caption="Barnard College statement on divestment from Israel, November 7, 2002" width="75%" %}
-{% include modal.html button="Citation" color="success" title="Citation10" text="Barnard College statement on divestment from Israel, 2002-11-07, Subseries 6.1, Box: 199, Folder: 9.
+{% include modal.html button="Citation: Barnard College statement on divestment from Israel, November 7, 2002" color="success" title="Citation10" text="Barnard College statement on divestment from Israel, 2002-11-07, Subseries 6.1, Box: 199, Folder: 9.
 President's Office records, BC05-22.
 Barnard Archives and Special Collections." %}

 ## Divestment from fossil fuels
 The student-led movement for fossil fuel divestment in the US saw significant growth in the 2010s.
 In their article titled "Fossil fuel divestment in US higher education: student-led organizing for climate justice," Jessica Grady-Benson and Brinda Sarathy observe two primary motivations for students' increased climate activism: "On one hand, the student movement for FFD may be understood as a response to years of inadequate political action to address climate change and the social consequences of fossil fuel extraction and production (O’Neill and Oppenheimer 2002, McCright and Dunlap 2003, Juhasz 2009, Wachholz et al. 2014, Klein 2014).
 On the other hand, it is also an alternative to insufficient attempts at individualised environmental responsibility which encourages consumer-based approaches such as personal carbon footprint reduction."